-In an effort to rein in costs, employee healthcare deductibles and contributions are at an all-time high as employers shift more of the burden onto their workers.
+Employee healthcare deductibles and contributions are at an all-time high as employers shift more of the burden onto their workers in an effort to rein in costs.

-After annual attempts to shop for better rates or cut benefits with a goal of keeping premiums stable, often the solution becomes “Let’s just finish the healthcare renewal and move on.”
-Managing healthcare benefits by throwing in the towel or accepting the smallest cost INCREASE is what happens when they don’t understand what’s inside the black box that is ‘your group healthcare plan.’
+Annual attempts to shop for better rates or at least keep premiums stable often end with an exasperated, “Let’s just finish the healthcare renewal and move on.”
+Managing healthcare benefits by throwing in the towel or looking for the smallest possible cost increase is what happens when business owners don’t understand what’s inside the black box that is “Your Group Healthcare Plan.”

-The good news is that there is an array of group health insurance options that you may not have known are available to you.
-By understanding how and why they work, empowered employers can take a proactive approach to cost management in healthcare benefits with the goal of reducing the healthcare spend while still offering a rich healthcare plan.
+The good news is that there is an array of group health insurance options that you may not know are available to you.
+By understanding how and why they work, empowered employers can take a proactive approach to cost management in healthcare benefits with the goal of reducing the healthcare spend while still offering a generous healthcare plan.

-The cherry on top is that companies may likely end up with an even better plan than what is already being offered while saving money at the same time.
+The cherry on top is that companies may end up with a better plan while saving money at the same time.

 Employers with healthcare solution fatigue should realize that they’ll have to pull themselves out of the quicksand of rising healthcare costs and dwindling benefits by obtaining control of their healthcare plan and then wringing out the waste and inefficiency.

-But how does an employer begin to manage something so complex as the healthcare market in an effort to optimize cost management in healthcare benefits spending?
+But how does an employer begin to manage something as complex as the healthcare market in an effort to optimize cost management in healthcare benefits spending?

-The answer is self-funding, which gives the employer control over their healthcare costs.
-Once the employer has the ability to contain this expense, one of the lowest-hanging pieces of fruit for controlling costs consists of addressing that 33-50% of healthcare that’s wasted.
+The answer is self-funding, which gives employers control over their healthcare costs.
+Once employers take charge of these, one of the lowest-hanging pieces of fruit for controlling overall business costs consists of addressing the 25% of healthcare expenses that don’t contribute to better health.